 There has been a rapid increase in job-hopping, over the past years.
 Job-hoppers are individuals who repeatedly move between companies every one to two years.
-The reason for the move is not due to layoffs, companies closing down or end of contracts or difficult work situations.
+The reason for the move is not the result of layoffs, companies closing down, the end of contracts or difficult work situations.

-1. Shallow experience may be the result of working in different industries for short periods of time.
+Shallow experience may be the result of working in different industries for short periods of time.
 It usually takes time to gain an in-depth understanding of a specific area.

-3. It may signal a tendency of getting bored easily.
+It may signal a tendency of getting bored easily.
 Once you have adapted to the new company and fallen into another monotonous routine, you will be gone again.

-4. Chronic job-hoppers are often expensive.
+Chronic job-hoppers are often expensive.
 They constantly demand higher salaries and end up in situations where earnings exceed experience.
 They have out-priced themselves and prospective employers will rather explore affordable alternatives.

-5. Job-hoppers may be more vulnerable when layoffs occur.
+Job-hoppers may be more vulnerable when layoffs occur.

-I suggest a well-thought-out approach to career development and moving jobs, to ensure sustainable career success and continuous growth.
+We suggest a well-thought-out approach to career development and moving jobs, to ensure sustainable career success and continuous growth.
 This is especially important in a time of a global economic pressure, layoffs and recruitment freezes.